top of page

 To achieve the best healing result for a patient, you need to be able to accurately assess the wound then determine which is the right course of action for treatment.
 A key ingredient used in this recipe for success is assessing if the wound bed is plagued with wet necrotic tissue, also known to be slough, or dry necrotic tissue.
 As you conduct your investigation, first identify if the wound bed shows signs of slough.
 This can easily be determined if the wound has a stringy texture, is yellow or white in color, and is moist in nature.

 A common remedy for treating slough is debridement.
-Below are the most common debridement treatments to use on slough tissue.
+Here are some common debridement treatments to use on slough tissue:

 Purulence and Infection